MarcoHinojosa-ISB/Web-App-Minigames/README.md

 Runs on Node.js

 To get started:
+1. Clone the repo in the project directory on the command line.
-1. run 'npm install'
+1. Run 'npm install'.
-2. run 'bower install'
+2. Run 'bower install'.
-3. run 'npm start' to start server
+3. Run 'npm start' to start server.
-4. on seperate window, run 'webpack' to update changes
+4. On a seperate command line window, run 'webpack' to update changes in real time during development.